The LG Executive Leaders Programme: Developing the next generation of Local Government leaders using brain based science.

 As these leaders will have been on many previous training and development events, this programme focuses on leadership self-awareness and tailored learning.
 It is a cohort based experience balanced with the emphasis on meeting the development needs of the individual.
-For this reason, we plan on running the programme in cohorts of no more than 12 people.

 As a result of ongoing discussions with senior people across the Local Government sector, a need emerged for the development of managers who are `near-CE ready`.
 With 78 local councils across NZ, the sector offers huge potential for leadership careers.
 To date, around 80 percent of Chief Executive appointments have been candidates from outside the employing Council, 85 percent of whom were taken from a pool of leaders with local government experience.

 This programme has been designed to meet that need, producing leaders who have the ambition, aspiration and skillsets to be credible candidates for Chief Executive roles.
 They will be senior leaders who are self-aware, can balance people leadership with tasks and outcomes and who have an understanding of strategic and operational context.

 The LG Executive Leaders Programme complements SOLGM’s LGLeadershipPathways – it is one of several initiatives specifically for those in senior positions in the sector.
 The Programme is stimulating and designed to develop the skills and knowledge needed to transition from senior team member to transformational leader.